The Talent Strategies Winning in 2026 and How to Use Them

 This post breaks down the shifts behind today’s top talent strategies and how to make them work.

-▍ Employees value ethical AI, reskilling, DEI, flexibility, and mental health support.
+▍ Employees still value ethical AI, reskilling, DEI, flexibility, and mental health support, even as some companies pull back.

 ▍ Gig and remote work are now norms, not perks, and require structural alignment.

-▍This post covers eight critical workforce trends and how to evolve your talent strategy to stay competitive.
+▍This post covers eight critical workforce trends shaping 2026 and how to evolve your talent strategy to stay competitive.

 The workforce isn’t just shifting, it’s recalibrating.